 These medications are carefully administered and monitored by our medical professionals to ensure patient safety and effectiveness.

 MAT doesn’t take just any addiction medication and see how it works.
-An important part of the assessment phase includes picking the best medication suited for your needs.
+An important part of the assessment phase includes picking the best medication suited to your needs.
 This is determined through a meticulous process that hones in specifically on your specific substance dependency and the type of drug used.
 Your addiction severity also plays a part in personalizing your specific medication needs.

 Nearly all addiction medication treatments are done in conjunction with detox treatment.
 That’s why our detox programs are the key element of every medication-assisted treatment program.
 Medication treatment progresses as your detox progresses.
 These coinciding treatment solutions enable physicians to modify detox and medication aids as needed throughout the detox phase.
 This also allows your physician to closely monitor your results, progress, and reactions to both treatments.